 Breaking your big idea into smaller tasks will help you tackle most of the challenges in getting started.
 Here are five ways to break down such a process and get started with your business.

 - You need to have a business Plan

 - Have a business name

 - Determine how the business will generate profit

 1. Have a Business Plan

 Your passion for something mostly triggers your big idea in most cases.
 But it all begins with a plan in your head.
-However, your passion would mean nothing if you don’t have a plan on how you intend to run the business.
+However, in starting a small scale business, your passion would mean nothing if you don’t have a plan on how you intend to run the business.
 See some of the top business ideas in Nigeria.

 It doesn’t matter how great your business plan is, the most important thing is making sure it captures your intended actions over some time.